 However, despite these benefits, some research is showing that too much optimism in certain situations can actually be harmful.

-According to some psychologists, excessive optimism can cause us to ignore information that goes against our rose-tinted perspective (a kind of confirmation bias).
+According to psychologists, excessive optimism can cause us to ignore information that goes against our rose-tinted perspective (a kind of “cognitive bias”).
 This leads some optimistic people to only focus on benefits, but at the same time ignore risks and costs.

 In one study, experimenters had participants estimate the risk of a negative event happening to them in the future, such as car theft or getting cancer.
 After the participant predicted a probability, they were told the actual statistical likelihood it would happen to them.